Basil-infused vodka? Heck yes! I'm getting ready for summer drinks!

 This is one of those accessible enough projects that even a novice can handle, but the result is still unique.
 If you want to step up this infusion, add strawberries to the mix, making a strawberry basil-infused vodka.
-Either way, in this recipe, you get the best of both worlds: an infusion that tastes like basil and has some of the high-proof punch of alcohol.
+Either way, you get the best of both worlds in this recipe: an infusion that tastes like basil and has some of the high-proof punch of alcohol.

 Infusing basil with vodka is an easy way to add flavor.
 To infuse the basil, take a quart jar, add basil to the jar, and pour in a vodka bottle and cover.
 Set this mixture aside for two weeks, then strain it through a cheesecloth-lined strainer!